 The RDA for vitamin-A for adult males is 900 mcgs and the RDA for women is 700 mcgs.
 A single three-ounce serving of cooked beef liver has 6,582 mcgs or 22,175 IUs (International Units), which is 731% of the RDA for an adult male.

 About two years ago, my adrenal glands stopped functioning and I was told I would have to take Prednisone for the rest of my life.
 That story is here.
 It was first diagnosed as being of “unknown cause,” but a later test showed a few antibodies, indicating an auto-immune condition called Addison’s disease.
+(Update: it wasn’t Addison’s, it was Secondary Adrenal Insufficiency, probably from the steroids.)
 I found a doctor who specialized in balancing hormones who said she would help me get off the Prednisone and onto a more natural steroid.

 I got sicker and sicker over the next year.
 There were many days when I could hardly get out of bed.
 I couldn’t walk without holding onto something; I couldn’t focus or concentrate; I was weak, shaky, dizzy, clumsy, and off balance.
 My muscles and bones ached and I had terrible headaches (the kind called pseudo-tumor cerebri that get worse when you lie down; they are caused by excess cerebro-spinal fluid).
 I had episodes of tachycardia and palpitations throughout the day and night.
 I got progressively worse until Jan.
 6 when I went into an extreme state of vitamin-A toxicity with nausea, diarrhea, all-over itching, abdominal pains, and blurry vision.
 Once the symptoms became so severe and so distinct, I started looking online to find the cause.
 I quickly found that it was hypervitaminosis-A. The symptoms were given, almost word for word, on multiple reputable sites.
 I started searching for how to fix it.
 That was when I happened on Grant Genereux’s site, Thank God!